reprap-io/reprap.io/README.md

 __Frontend:__

-  *Display & browse all data returned directly from GitHub
+  *Display & browse all data returned directly from GitHub similar to http://stl.garden